Case: Commercial EV Charging Stations for NC Museum of Life and Science

 In June of 2022, they upgraded their electrical panel by adding four 60A circuits to be able to add charging stations for their guests.
 However, their main concern was the available budget for the project and the reliability of the charging stations.
 Moreover, in a campus with over 84-acre their concern was not space, but that the charging stations were suitable for outdoor installations in their parking lot.

-Cyber Switching consulted to install Dual CSE1 Commercial Pedestal Mounted and OCPP-compliant EV Charging station with Wi-Fi (due to strong Wi-Fi signal all over the parking lot).
+Cyber Switching consulted to install Dual CSE1 Commercial Pedestal Mounted and OCPP-compliant EV charging stations for the NC museum with Wi-Fi (due to strong Wi-Fi signal all over the parking lot).
 This charging station is rated for both indoor and outdoor installations thanks to its ETL listed type 3 enclosure, making it perfect for the Museum of Life and Science parking lot.

 Using a 48A output current on each charging port, their guests are more than capable of getting their EVs charged enough to drive back home within their visit to Museum, which usually lasts about 2 hours.